Cherokee Ridge Elementary School installs interactive playground

-Those who walk into a PE class at Cherokee Ridge elementary these days may be greeted with an unfamiliar sound in the gym - laughter.
-That’s because the students are using the recently installed Lu Interactive Playground to learn physical skills and academics all while running and playing, and laughing, in the gym.
+Those who walked into a PE class at Cherokee Ridge Elementary School this year may have been greeted with an unfamiliar sound in the gym -- laughter.
+That’s because the students were using the recently installed Lu Interactive Playground to learn physical skills and academics, all while running and playing, and laughing, in the gym.

 After seeing the playground in person at the Georgia Technology Conference in November, Vann began to put the funds together.
 “I used all the different resources I had,” she noted, to purchase the playground.